thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Services.desc.md

 For right now we are going to focus on factories.
 They are a bit easier to reason about having not gotten into OOP and instantiation yet.
 Many articles will lean towards factories, but with the new ES2015 syntax, services are becoming more preferable.
 Be aware of both of these and the differences between them.

+### Answer the following questions:

+- What is a service?
+What problem do they solve for us?
+- What is the difference between a factory and a service?
+- Name at least 3 angular built in services that we have used so far.

 ## Creating our first Service

 We are going to start off by creating a `service.js` file to define our service in.
 While we're at it, let's not forget to throw a script for it in our `index.html` file... `<script src="services.js"></script>`